haroonawanofficial/NG-NetMap/readme.md

 # Updated nmap-service-probes file

-We ensured that the the original techniques of the script should use service probing from nmap-service-probes so this way, we have better chances and opportunities to bypass firewalls, IDS/IPS, and accurately identify the services.
+We ensured that the the original techniques of the script should use updated service probing from nmap-service-probes file so this way, we have better chances and opportunities to bypass firewalls, IDS/IPS, and accurately identify the services.
 - Updated nmap-service-probes file have support for ports
-- Updated nmap-service-probes file have spport for TCP/IP stack matching for Linux and Windows
+- Updated nmap-service-probes file have support for TCP/IP stack matching for Linux and Windows

 # Evasion Techniques Used